 Common problems

 There are commonly identified problem areas in which many individuals need help.
 Some of these are listed below.
 Most of us, however, can name a cluster of issues in life, where we feel we constantly fail to be at our best, or just feel bad about.
 These personal experiences are not easily defined by a single problem description or diagnostic definition.
-For example, an unresolved relationship issues and/or hereditary/family background factors and/or poor workplace training and/or poor self-care/lifestyle factors/health issues etc., can all combine to ‘lock-in’ the experience of long-term anxiety and depression.
-Counselling helps ‘clarify the mess’, prioritise current issues, provide support and understanding and develop strategies to go positively forward with.
+For example, unresolved relationship issues, birth family ‘holes in roles’, workplace issues, self-care, lifestyle factors, health issues etc., can all combine to ‘lock-in’ self-esteem issues, chronic exhaustion or struggles with mood.
+Counselling helps reduce the overwhelm and prioritise current issues, providing understanding and support in create important shifts in your experience.

 There is much in life that is challenging and painful.
 With the best will in the world, some situations may take a long while to shift or be literally impossible to change.
 Regardless of what you believe you can or cannot change in your external life, I believe focussed counselling can help you achieve a ‘improved experience of life’ and a greater (healthier) tolerance for life’s frustrations and hurts.

-With training in better thinking, development of more helpful attitudes and the mastering of relevant useful strategies, many problems that have been ‘tolerated’ a long while, will appear different and more amenable to acceptance and change.
-Meeting regularly with a skilled counsellor/therapist, helps set a positive direction by introducing skill mastery, insight and new perspectives.
+With the adoption of helpful attitudes; the mastering of relaxed, focused attention; deeper somatic self-awareness, many problems that have been ‘tolerated’ a long while, will be more amenable to change or at least a deeper acceptance.
+A skilled counsellor/therapist, helps set a positive direction by introducing skill mastery and new insights and perspectives.
 New ‘tools for your toolbox’, if you like.
-It is remarkable how previously daunting challenges are made easier by having the ‘right tools’ handy, along with the confidence to use them.
+Tools you never knew existed or thought you would never need.
+It is remarkable how previously daunting challenges are made easier by having the ‘right tools’ handy, along with the confidence and skills to use them.

-There needs to be a positive chemistry, a compatibility of sorts, between counsellor and the person.
-I recommend speaking on the phone or corresponding via email to at least two counsellors to get a feel as to whether they are right for you.
-I also recommend not persisting in counselling with someone who seems to make you feel uncomfortable, inferior or you plain dislike.
-Not all counsellors were created equal, as they say, and counsellors, like friends, should be thoughtfully chosen.
+There needs to be compatibility between counsellor and client.
+I recommend not persisting in counselling with someone who seems to make you feel uncomfortable.
+There are ‘horses for courses’ and in a sense, not all counsellors were created equal.
+Counsellors, like close friends, should be thoughtfully chosen.
 I know when I have sought counselling at various points in my life, I have been decidedly fussy in choosing the ‘right’ fit for me.

-Counselling can help couples get off the misery-go-round of familiar negative patterns, aggravations and disappointments or deal with traumatic events like betrayal, loss and sudden change.
-Relationship counselling can also assist resolving stalled joint decision-making within relationship (e.g. regarding relocating, investing, procreating or in-law issues) in an otherwise conflict free relationship.
+Counselling can help couples finally move through circular negative patterns, aggravations and disappointments.
+It can also help deal with traumatic events like betrayal, loss and sudden change.
+Relationship counselling can also assist resolving stalled major decision-making within relationship (e.g. regarding relocating, investing, procreating, separating or in-law issues) in an otherwise conflict-free relationship.

-My partner counselling approach begins with an individual session each, where you can really ‘let rip’ on your issues without repercussions.
+My partner counselling approach begins with a confidential pre-counselling questionnaire to help you clarify what you want from counselling and proividing me with some clarity as to your existing insight and expectations.
+Once I receive your considered responses I arrange one or two individual sessions each, where you can really open up on your issues without holding back.
 This serves as a ‘de-briefing’ for you and a fact finding mission for me.
 I gather information regarding the history of issues in the relationship from your perspective and enquire into the patterns/personalities in your birth/childhood family, as well as your ‘other relationships’ history.
-I can also be better informed as to whether it is in both parties best interests to pursue couples counselling or depth (insight oriented) psychotherapy, or to be referred on to more appropriate services..

-The first joint session 1.
-Offers feedback as to my interpretation of this ‘preliminary assessment’, 2.
-Makes clear the ethical issues in joint therapy or counselling.
-3. Outlines my expectations as a couples counsellor and the conditions under which I may terminate counselling with a couple.
+I then organise two ‘couples intake’ sessions to assess the ‘relationship’s readiness’ for long term ‘insight oriented’ couples therapy.
+In the first joint session, I offer feedback as to my interpretation of this ‘preliminary assessment’, based on your questionnaire and first two 1:1 sessions with me.
+I make clear the ethical and confidentiality issues in joint therapy or counselling.
+And I outline my expectations as a couples counsellor and the conditions under which I may continue or terminate counselling with a couple.

-In the light of the problems (as each of you see them), I highlight where you agree what the problems/causes are and where you disagree.
-In further sessions I attempt to assist you recognize why these problems are arising, in the light of your childhood conditioning or ‘culture of relationship’ your parents/carers/siblings demonstrated, and your history of relationship from teenage years on.
-As much as we don’t like to admit it, our parents/carers/peers have influenced our mixed performance in relationship in fundamental ways.
+If commitment to series of further sessions are agreed to by all parties, we will work on recognizing why your problems are arising.
+We will explore your childhood conditioning, the established ‘culture of your relationship’, the influence of your parents/carers/siblings, your history of relationship from teenage years on.
+As much as we may not like to admit it, our parents/carers/peers have influenced our mixed performance in relationship in fundamental ways.

 If you are sad, dispirited, feeling flat and even angry, unenthusiastic or cynical about life and this has persisted for weeks or longer or has constantly come and gone for a much longer period, chances are you suffer a form of depression.